zhouc20/zhouc.ai/index.md

 ## About Me

 I am a final-year undergraduate student in Department of Automation, School of Information at Tsinghua University.
 I am also a member of Class of General Artificial Intelligence led by Prof. Songchun Zhu, and I minor in statistics.

+I am actively looking for PhD this year!

 ## Research Interests